Manage machine catalogs

 Note:

-When scheduling VDA upgrades for a catalog, be aware that all machines in the catalog will be included in the upgrade scope.
+When scheduling VDA upgrades for a catalog, ensure all machines in the catalog are included in the upgrade scope.
 Therefore, we recommend backing up those machines before initiating the upgrade.

 After enabling VDA upgrade for a catalog, you can upgrade VDAs in the catalog immediately or schedule upgrades for the catalog.
 To do that, follow these steps: